 Adjust watering frequency based on the season: During the growing season (typically spring and early summer), when the Echeveria Black Prince is actively growing, you'll want to water more frequently.
 In contrast, reduce watering during the dormant period (usually fall and winter) when the plant's growth slows down.

-Now that we've quenched our thirst for watering knowledge, let's move on to another crucial aspect of Echeveria Black Prince care—light requirements.
+Now that we've quenched our thirst for water knowledge, let's move on to another crucial aspect of Echeveria Black Prince care—light requirements.
 Get ready to shed some light on this captivating succulent!

 When it comes to nurturing the Echeveria Black Prince to its utmost splendor, the great outdoors is where it truly shines.